JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_1.md

 Cosmic mind at its origin is a manifestation of the mind of the third person of the Trinity, the Infinite Spirit.
 It comes to us indirectly via the Seven Master Spirits of Paradise, and directly from the Creative Spirit of our local universe,  along with her team of helpers, the Adjutant Mind Spirits.
 These are comprised of the adjutants of : intuition, understanding, courage, knowledge, counsel, worship, and wisdom.

-There exists in all personality associations of  cosmic mind a quality which might be denominated a "reality response."
+There exists in all personality associations of  cosmic mind a quality which might be denominated a “reality response.”
 And it is this reality endowment of will creatures which saves them from becoming helpless victims of the a priori assumptions of science, philosophy, and religion.

 The cosmic mind unfailingly responds on three levels of universe reality: